 Paris Grill – Paris Grill in City apparently serve incredible steak sandwiches in the bar so that’s what I’ll be ordering when I visit.

 Bancone – oh yes, another pasta restaurant.
-This one is in Covent Garden.
+This one is in Covent Garden and I’m booked to visit in January.

 Mrs Fogg’s Dockside Drinkery & Distillery – Gin brunch in Liverpool Street.
 Where do I sign up?!